oblivioncth/Qx/doc/mainpage.md

     /usr/local/Qt/Docs

 Regardless of the exact path, the variable must point to the root Docs folder and not the folder specific to the version of Qt you plan to build with.
 The appropriate documentation version will selected automatically based on the supplied Qt binaries.

+In order to create a Qt Compressed Help (.qch) file of the documentation for use with Qt Creator the CMake variable **QT_HELP_GEN_PATH** must be set to the path of the *qhelpgenerator* tool that is part of a Qt installation.

 #### Package
 By default, the CMakeLists project configures CPack to create an artifact ZIP containing the binaries for Debug and Release configurations, as well as documentation.